cristianCeamatu/microverse-ruby-tic-tac-toe/README.md

 > In this project, we are building a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.

-## This side-by-side comparative method is seen in the GIF image below.
+## You can see a short demo of the game in the GIF below.
 ![image](.github/captured.gif)

 ## The files structure of the project
 ![screenshot](.github/folder-structure.png)

-For this project, we wrote a Ruby script that allows the user to play a game of Tic, Tac, Toe in the Terminal.
+For this project, we wrote a Ruby executable script main.rb that allows the user to play the game of Tic, Tac, Toe in the Terminal.

 ## How To Play